Raghuvamsy/SentinelSOC/README.md

 ##  Overview

-**SentinelSOC** is a comprehensive, full-stack Security Operations Center (SOC) platform designed as a **B.Tech Cybersecurity Minor Project**.
+**sentinel-soc** is a comprehensive, full-stack Security Operations Center (SOC) platform designed as a **B.Tech Cybersecurity Minor Project**.
 It simulates real-world SOC operations by integrating log ingestion, automated threat detection, alert management, incident response, IOC investigation, and report generation — all within a modern, dark-themed dashboard.

-Inspired by enterprise tools like **Microsoft Sentinel**, **Splunk ES**, **IBM QRadar**, and **Wazuh**, SentinelSOC provides hands-on experience with the workflows and technologies used in professional security operations.
+Inspired by enterprise tools like **Microsoft Sentinel**, **Splunk ES**, **IBM QRadar**, and **Wazuh**, sentinel-soc provides hands-on experience with the workflows and technologies used in professional security operations.

 ###  Educational Objectives